elizamarghidanu/SMD-2024-2025---Assignment-2---Eliza-MARGHIDANU/SMD 2024-2025 - Assignment 2 - Eliza MARHIDANU/Challenge-1/README.md

-# Challenge 1 – Root Detection Bypass
+# Challenge 1 – Mini Android Root Detection Bypass

 ## Objective
 Bypass the app’s root detection mechanism to display the screen that appears only if no root is detected.